VidaLucia/GradientDescent/README.md

 # Gradient Descent Visualizer

 ## Overview
 This project visually demonstrates how **gradient descent** optimizes a function by iteratively moving toward the minimum.
-It plots a 2D or 3D loss surface and shows how a point updates its position over time as it follows the gradient.
+It plots a 3D loss surface and shows how a point updates its position over time as it follows the gradient.
 Useful for both learning and teaching optimization techniques in machine learning.

 ## Objectives
 - Visualize the gradient descent algorithm step-by-step